DIAGNijmegen/website-content/content/pages/vacancies/3d-prosthesis.md

 The student will be embedded in the Radboudumc 3D-Lab and the [3D Sierra Leone group](https://www.3dsierraleone.com/).

 ## Requirements
-The candidate should have
+The candidate should have <br>
-- a major in computer science, biomedical engineering, artificial intelligence, physics, or a related area in the final stage of master level studies are invited to apply;
+- a major in computer science, biomedical engineering, artificial intelligence, physics, or a related area in the final stage of master level studies are invited to apply
-- affinity with programming in Python;
+- affinity with programming in Python
-- interest in deep learning.
+- interest in deep learning

 It is preferred, but not required, to have experience with manipulation of 3D Meshes.
 Additionally, knowledge of point-cloud / mesh / graph based AI is also preferred but not required.
 Having knowledge in these domains can kick-start your master-project.

 ## Information